vidaud/seta/seta-doc/docs/general/how-runs.md

 #### Taxonomy

-In the last years, there is so much information available and easily accessible.
-This accessibility is mainly thanks to the technology.
-However, this had lead people to experience difficulties in finding precise, relevant quality information.[^1]
+In recent years, access to knowledge has improved and become more widespread, mostly due to technology.
+However, this had made it difficult for people to locate accurate, timely, and reliable information.
-This problem is also prevalent within areas where volumes of information are stored in unstructured ways in multiple repositories, databases and libraries, often with vague naming conventions that give little insight into the content and its relevance to the user.
-The development of taxonomy is an attempt to bring structure and deliver productivity through more effective and expeditious retrieval and use.
+This issue is also frequent in sectors where large amounts of information are held in unstructured ways in many repositories, databases, and libraries, often with ambiguous naming conventions that provide little insight into the material and its value to the user.

-Taxonomy isn’t new.
-It was used as early as 300 BCE in ancient Greece to classify plants.
-Taxonomies organize content into logical associations in much the same way that plant and animal species are managed by modern scientists.[^2]
+The implementation of Taxonomy is an effort to provide organization and increase productivity through quicker, more efficient retrieval and use.
+In order to make it simpler to identify related information, Taxonomy uses a regulated vocabulary to represent the formal structure of classes or types of things inside a knowledge domain.
+Taxonomy aids in the hierarchical organization of the assets and material.
+It can be much simpler to search for or explore an asset or content management by classifying the content and assets in a Taxonomy. [^1]

+The term **'Taxonomy'** refers to the science of categorizing things.
+It is currently a common phrase for any system of hierarchical classification or categorization.
+Thus, a Taxonomy is a controlled vocabulary in which all terms have parent/child or broader/narrower relationships to other terms and belong to a single hierarchical structure.
+The structure is also referred to as a 'tree'.
+Non-preferred terms/synonyms may or may not be included in a Taxonomy.
+Taxonomy has recently gained popularity as a term for any type of controlled vocabulary, whether a term list, authority file, thesaurus, or any hybrid combination. [^2]

+To facilitate uniform, precise, and rapid indexing and retrieval of the content of digital assets, taxonomies are utilised in the descriptive metadata fields.
+Non-text digital files typically require some type of descriptive tagging in order to be retrieved in subject searches, whereas text documents can be automatically indexed or auto-classified based on search queries matching words within the texts.
+Uncontrolled keyword tagging frequently produces retrieval results that are inconsistent, inadequate, overly general, and biased.
+Implementing taxonomies in the fields of descriptive metadata is the answer for indexing.[^2].

+Consistent, precise, and quick indexing and retrieval of content are made possible by taxonomies.
+Vocabulary design must be connected with the metadata approach because taxonomies offer a variety of metadata fields.

-Taxonomy provides[^3]:
+##### Taxonomy provides:

-- Applies structure to content components and the relationships between them.
+- Relationships between the structure, content, and component parts.
-- Identifies and classifies information into a hierarchical structure so it can be analyzed.
+- Identifies and organises information into hierarchical categories for analysis.
-- It’s a system of content management that groups information based on terms stored as metadata.
+- It is a method of managing material that classifies data according to terms kept in metadata.
-- It provides a unified view of the data in a system and introduces common terminologies and semantics across multiple systems.
+- It introduces common terminologies and semantics across various systems and offers a unified view of the data in a system.
-- Formalizes the hierarchical relationships among concepts and specifies the term to be used to refer to each.
+- Establishes the terminology to be used for each notion and formalises the hierarchical relationships between them.
-- Prescribes structure and terminology.
+- Specifies terminology and structure.
+- Improve data quality
+- Create an accessible metadata structure.
+- Control data assets through data governance.
+- Determine trends and patterns through guiding machine learning and data experiences.

-Is important to maintain, as much as possible, a consistent level of specificity within a category.
-The taxonomies can be of different types — *flat, hierarchical, network*, etc. Based on experience, a hierarchical structure is most suited.
-Among the hierarchical types, there are three kinds:
+It is critical to keep a constant level of precision within a category while constructing a Taxonomy.
+Taxonomies can be of several kind, such as *flat, hierarchical, network*, and so on.
+Based on past experience, a hierarchical structure is best.
+There are three types of hierarchical structures:

-  1. Standard Hierarchy
-    Standard hierarchy taxonomy consists of a single root, which is subdivided into categories as necessary to structure the information and is often represented as a tree.
-It is easy to understand a single hierarchy structure and develop a mental model to find information.
+  1. Standard Hierarchy: A standard hierarchy Taxonomy has a single root that is subdivided into categories as needed to organise the information and is frequently represented as a tree.
+A single hierarchical structure is simple to grasp and establish a mental model for finding information.

-  2. Polyhierarchy
-    In a polyhierarchy a term in a taxonomy can be repeated in different categories.
-    It is not recommended because sometimes it causes confusion.
-Polyhierarchy is against the first and second principles of naming taxonomy terms: "Terms should be unambiguous and mutually exclusive".
+  2. Polyhierarchy: A term in a Taxonomy can be repeated in different categories in a polyhierarchy hierachy.
+It is not suggested because it can cause misunderstanding.
+Polyhierarchy violates the first and second criteria of Taxonomy word naming: "Terms should be unambiguous and mutually exclusive."

-  3. Faceted
-    A faceted classification system is multi-dimensional.
-It consists of multiple taxonomies or 'facets', whereby the top-level node of each represents a different type of taxonomy, attribute, or context.
+  3. Faceted: A faceted classification system has multiple dimensions.
+It comprises of various taxonomies, or "facets," where each one's top-level node denotes a distinct kind of Taxonomy, attribute, or context.

-##### How to design a good taxonomy
+##### How to design a good Taxonomy

-When creating a taxonomy, consider:
+When creating a Taxonomy, consider[^1]:
-1. Scope: Decide what your taxonomy needs to cover.
+1. Decide what topics your Taxonomy must include.
-2. Granularity: Think about how detailed you need the taxonomy to be.
-Always base this on what's important to you.[^4]
+2. Consider how specific the Taxonomy needs to be.
+Always base this on your personal priorities.
+3. Provide names for each object in relation to other objects and follow a hierarchical style.
+4. have particular guidelines that are followed while classifying or categorising any object inside a domain.
+These guidelines must be comprehensive, consistent, and clear.
+5. Apply strict specification to ensure that any newly discovered object can only belong to one specific category or type of object.
+6. Inherit every property from the class above it and also have the option of adding new properties.
+7. Objects' membership attributes in relation to other objects may also be captured.

-The following example describes part of a taxonomy:
+The following example describes part of a Taxonomy:

 ![Screenshot](../img/taxonomy.png){width=600}